Experimental measurement and a physical interpretation of quantum shadow enumerators: Experimental demonstrations

 \subsection{Direct measurement of QWEs for states}

 For our first experiment, we separate the sixteen ions into three groups with different purposes.
 On each end of the linear trap, we devote six ions to host one copy of a quantum state $\rho$ that is our approximate experimental realization of a pure target state $\Psi $ on $n=6$ qubits.
 The remaining four ions in the center of the chain serve as a buffer zone to suppress the effect of laser fields leaking from one copy to the other.
 We prepare six different states that exhibit various features of entanglement, and directly measure their {triplet probability distribution} (TPD) in the two-copy Bell sampling experiment from Fig.~\ref{fig:two_copy_bell_measurement}.
 The measured TPDs (blue and yellow) are plotted in the bottom panel of Fig.~\ref{fig:experiment_states}.
 Recall from Thm.~\ref{thm:main} that the TPD is equal to the distribution $\mathbf{\tilde a}[\rho ]$ of Rains' shadow QWEs.
-Hence (recall Fig.~\ref{fig:macwilliams}), we can transform the measured TPDs into Shor-Laflamme QWEs $\mathbf{a}[\rho ] = \tilde T ^{-1} \mathbf{\tilde a}[\rho ]$ (pink) and into Rains' unitary QWEs $\mathbf{a'}[\rho ] = \tilde T '^{-1} \mathbf{\tilde a}[\rho ]$ (green), which are plotted in the top and central panel of Fig.~\ref{fig:experiment_states}, respectively.
+Hence (recall Fig.~\ref{fig:macwilliams}), we can transform the measured TPDs into Shor--Laflamme QWEs $\mathbf{a}[\rho ] = \tilde T ^{-1} \mathbf{\tilde a}[\rho ]$ (pink) and into Rains' unitary QWEs $\mathbf{a'}[\rho ] = \tilde T '^{-1} \mathbf{\tilde a}[\rho ]$ (green), which are plotted in the top and central panel of Fig.~\ref{fig:experiment_states}, respectively.
+In addition to the raw experimental data (red dots), we also present in Fig.~\ref{fig:experiment_states} error-mitigated results (green dots), {\add obtained through a novel heuristic strategy described in App.~\ref{app:error_mitigation_qwes}. }